ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

     http://localhost:3000/posts/1?tag=234897123978

 Notice the '?tag=23481329847'.
-Look familar from anywhere?
+Look familiar from anywhere?
 Rails uses this method to tag GET urls for static assets.
 That way the browser does not send a new HTTP request when it sees 'application.css?1234' since it is caching it.
 We can use this strategy to with action caching as well.